Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 While the holidays can be a cheerful time for many, they can also be some of the most difficult times for others.
 Kaiser...

-Asked about this, county spokesperson Jason Hoppin has pointed to previous statements from health officials about why this might be — people traveling across county lines for a vaccine, for example.
-Still, he said, “given the continued level of asymptomatic transmission, a population-wide vaccine percentage is really not an indication of health or safety any longer.”

-“The best indication of health and safety is whether the individual has been vaccinated, period,” Hoppin said.

 Infections are increasing at an exponential rate.
 On Dec.
 29, county health officials put the 14-day change in the rate of new cases at 12%.
-That rate is now 187%.
-Still, the number of hospitalizations, while increasing — up 14.3% from two weeks ago — is far below that rate.
-In addition, the total number of deaths in Santa Cruz County has remained steady at 228, the same as a week ago.
+Last week, that rate was raised to 187%.
+Still, the number of hospitalizations, while increasing, is far below that rate.
+In addition, the total number of deaths in Santa Cruz County has increased to 232, up two from a week ago.

 Health officials said this could be because the Omicron variant is more contagious but less deadly, because so many more people are now vaccinated than during previous waves — or some combination of the two as well as factors yet to be discovered.

-About 1,000 UCSC students were tested on campus Sunday, which led to a total of 42 students and six employees testing positive — the highest number UCSC has recorded so far, according to the university’s online data dashboard.
+County health officials think the numbers will continue rising for the next several weeks and are emphasizing that people should continue to get vaccinated and boosted, get tested, wear masks and stay home when feeling sick.

+And, they say, the true number of cases is likely far higher due to the increased prevalence of at-home tests — if you can find one — since it relies on people to self-report the results, which could be difficult to do.

-Dr. David Ghilarducci, Santa Cruz County’s deputy health officer, again stressed the importance of vaccines and boosters.
+Dr. David Ghilarducci, Santa Cruz County’s deputy health officer, last week stressed the importance of vaccines and boosters.

-“My understanding is that nearly all hospitalized patients are either unvaccinated or not boosted,” he said.
+“My understanding is that nearly all hospitalized patients are either unvaccinated or not boosted,” he told Lookout.
 “The risk is now shifting ever so much more clearly to that subgroup of the population that hasn’t been vaccinated yet.”

-While cases are still rising, Ghilarducci says that the evidence of the vaccines working is becoming more and more obvious.
+While cases are still rising, Ghilarducci said that the evidence of the vaccines working is becoming more and more obvious.

 “There’s pretty strong evidence that the booster shot will reduce your chance of death by 90%,” he said.
 “Especially if you’re older, have underlying conditions, and even if you consider yourself young and healthy, if you haven’t had your first shot, now is the time.”